Migrate to the Data API from MongoDB

 Incompatible functionality

-The Astra DB Data API doesn’t provide a mechanism for change streams, but you can use the Astra DB CDC connector external to the Astra DB Data API.
+The Astra DB Data API doesn’t provide a mechanism for change streams, but you can use CDC for Astra DB separately from the Astra DB Data API.
 To enable this feature for Serverless (Vector) databases, contact DataStax Support.

 The following MongoDB driver functionality isn’t available in Astra DB or the Astra DB Data API: